-The Federal Railroad Administration (FRA) requires a project-level Environmental Assessment (EA) under their regulations before ARRA funding can be made available for construction.
+The Federal Railroad Administration (FRA) completed a project-level Environmental Assessment (EA) in October 2012.
 The EA process examined all the various aspects of this project including impacts on roadway traffic, public safety, impacts on community development plans, and other environmental impacts.

-After reviewing the EA and comments from local municipalities and the public, the FRA determined the Point Defiance Bypass project would not result in significant adverse impacts to the environment and issued a Finding of No Significant Impact (FONSI).
+After reviewing the EA and comments from local municipalities and the public, the FRA determined the Point Defiance Bypass project would not result in significant adverse impacts to the environment and issued a Finding of No Significant Impact (FONSI) in March 2013.

 State Environmental Policy Act (SEPA)

 WSDOT issued a Determination of Nonsignificance (pdf 55 kb) and SEPA Environmental Checklist (pdf 70 kb) on March 13, 2013.

 WSDOT has prepared an addendum and attachments to its Determination of Nonsignificance for the Point Defiance Bypass Rail Project in accordance with the State Environmental Policy Act (SEPA).
 Included is the legal notice (pdf 98kb) about the process and a link to comment.

 The NEPA and SEPA conclusions are that the project will not significantly harm the environment: